-First, I didn’t know the clinic I had waited with my partner in a couple years prior had been shut down by the time I would need it, even though I lived in a central Pennsylvanian college town with a student population of over 40,000, hours away from the nearest major cities.
+First, I didn’t know the clinic I had waited in with my partner a couple years prior had been shut down by the time I would need it, even though I lived in a central Pennsylvanian college town with a student population of over 40,000, hours away from the nearest major cities.

 I didn’t know just how important access to unbiased information and a clinic was (let alone the services it could potentially provide) until I needed to talk to a medical professional about my options.
 So I went to the healthcare center on campus.

-Maybe I would have taken his advice, because up until the night before that appointment, when I did my own research online to learn about available options, I didn’t know that actually, if you wait until week 12, your options change pretty dramatically.
+Up until the night before that appointment, when I did my own research online to learn about available options, I didn’t know that actually, if you wait until week 12, your options change pretty dramatically.

 I didn’t know that there are multiple types of abortion procedures that, depending on the week of the pregnancy, range in terms of invasiveness and risks of side effects like scarring and future complications.

-Until I did my own research, I didn’t know that a lot of people who have early abortions have medication abortions, which can be done in the first several weeks of a pregnancy by taking a few pills.
+Until I did my own research, I didn’t know that a lot of people who have early abortions have medical abortions, which can be done in the first several weeks of a pregnancy by taking a few pills.